Christina Chong: Career

 In 2011, Chong made her breakthrough with supporting roles in the movies W.E. and Johnny English Reborn and TV appearances in the Doctor Who episode "A Good Man Goes to War", and as a regular cast member in the medical series Monroe.
 In the next three years, she had regular and guest roles in a number of different British and American TV series.

 In 2014, Chong was cast in a minor role in Star Wars: The Force Awakens, but was not seen in the final cut of the film.
 In 2015, she had a recurring role in the second season of the SyFy series Dominion as Zoe Holloway, a member of Vega’s Archangel Corps, who becomes the leader of the rebellion of the city's lower classes.

-As of 2023, Chong appears in the main cast of the Paramount+ streaming series Star Trek: Strange New Worlds as La'An Noonien-Singh, a descendant of the character Khan Noonien Singh.
+Since 2023, Chong is a main cast member of the Paramount+ streaming series Star Trek: Strange New Worlds as La'An Noonien-Singh, a descendant of the character Khan Noonien Singh.